Volunteer in a Kindergarten or Care Center Abroad

 Work specifically in Care Centers can be done in Argentina, Belize, Bolivia, Cambodia, Costa Rica, Ethiopia, Ghana, Jamaica, Kenya, Madagascar, Mexico, Morocco, Nepal, Peru, Philippines, Romania, Samoa, Senegal, South Africa, Sri Lanka, Tanzania, Thailand, and Togo.

-Check out some stories from our former Care volunteers to get a better sense of what it is like to volunteer in a Kindergarten or Care Center.
+Check out some reviews from our former Care volunteers to get a better sense of what it is like to volunteer in a Kindergarten or Care Center.